 There are three positions for students with Boise River Rafts and Tubes: cashier, warehouse worker, and Ann Morrison worker.

-Isaac’s current position as an Ann Morrison worker and an assistant manager comes with the greatest level of responsibility.
-Since he and his coworkers aren’t under someone else’s supervision, decisions are up to the seasoned workers’ discretion.
+Isaac’s current position as an Ann Morrison worker (and an assistant manager) comes with the greatest level of responsibility.
+Since he and his coworkers aren’t under anyone’s supervision, decisions are up to the seasoned workers’ discretion.

-Sometimes he has to stop fights, call the fire department in the event someone needs rescue, and even go with a rescue team to retrieve someone and their tube.
-Even though it’s a challenging part of the job, it’s crucial to everyone’s safety.
-He’s “expected to have that responsibility” so he delegates work, tracks inventory, and manages employees so that everything runs smoothly.
-It’s a team effort to make sure customers have an enjoyable time on the river.
+Sometimes he has to stop fights, call the fire department in the event someone needs rescue and even go with a rescue team to retrieve someone and their tube.
+It’s a challenging aspect of the job, but he’s “expected to have that responsibility”.
+With his leadership skills he delegates work, tracks inventory and manages employees so that everything runs smoothly.
+It’s a team effort to make sure customers have an enjoyable, safe time on the river.

 Solving problems